abdyguev/SALR-WEBSITE/README.md

 - YouTube video embeded in "Listen Page"
 - Spotify link in "Listen Page"
 - Shopping cart with total and subtotal values
 - Ticketmaster Link to tourdates.
+- Fully functional navbar redirecting you to each desired page

 ## Backlog